keithsoal/Frequency-Domain-Decomposition/README.md

 # Frequency-Domain-Decomposition
-This repository provides open source code for system identification known as frequency domain decomposition
+This repository provides open source code for the system identification technique known as frequency domain decomposition